Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Numerical Results

 \section{Numerical Results}

-In this section, we conduct a small experiment to show the relevance of the bound.
-We have considered the MNIST dataset with noisy labels to have control over the uncertainty.
-We keep each label with the probability $1-\epsilon$ and change the label to another class with probability $\epsilon/(N-1)$ where $N$ is the total number of classes.
-For this setup we can easily compute $H(Y|X)$ and $\sigma$.
-We have plotted the efficiency rate $\gamma_{n,m}$ as a function of the number of test sample $n$, Theorem \ref{thm:nonasymptotic_transductive}, in Figure \ref{fig:sub1}.
+In this section, we plot our theoretical bounds, and compare them with the bound obtained using Bonferroni-corrected conformal prediction methods, and the transductive SCP, which we introduced in the previous section.
+We have use various vision datasets (MNIST, FashionMNIST, CIFAR10, CIFAR100) with noisy labels to have control over the uncertainty: each label is kept with probability $1-\epsilon$ and changed to another class with probability $\epsilon/(N-1)$, where $N$ is the total number of classes.
+For this setup, we can easily compute $H(Y|X)$ and $\sigma$.
+For each dataset and noise level, we have trained a separate model: LeNet5 for MNIST and ResNet20 for the rest of the models.

+We use the efficiency rate $\gamma_{n,m}$ as the main measure.
+For the nonasymptotic bound, we use $H(Y|X)+\sigma Q^{-1}\paran{\alpha}/\sqrt{n}-\log_2 n/2n$, omitting constant terms $O(1)/n$ that vanish as $n$ grows.
+We use base 2 for the logarithms in the experiments.
+For the practical transductive experiments, we fix the number of samples in the calibration set to 180, which is resampled from the 0.8 portion of the validation set, while the rest is used for the test.
+For \ac{TSCP}, we devide the calibration set into groups of $n$ samples, each used to compute the conformity score.
+We have selected MNIST plots for the main paper, although the plots for other experiments carry a similar message.
+See Appendix \ref{supp:experiments} for more details.

+\paragraph{Efficiency-Confidence trade-off.} We plot the efficiency rate $\gamma_{n,m}$ as a function of the number of test sample $n$ (Theorem \ref{thm:nonasymptotic_transductive}) in Figure \ref{fig:theoretical_bound}.
+We have also plotted the achievability bound for known and approximate conditional distribution.
+We have perturbed the probability distribution with $\delta=0.015$ and $0.03$ and re-normalized it, which corresponds to the KL-divergence of $0.121$ and $0.259$.
+There is a persistent gap between conditional entropy (dashed line) and our bound (solid line), which closes only slowly.
+Even for hundreds of samples, our bound provides a better guideline for the efficiency rate (see Appendix \ref{supp:experiments} for more plots on the theoretical bounds).
+We have also included our \ac{TSCP} method in the plot, which for small $n$ aligns with the theoretical bound.